Derailed (Hell on Wheels): Plot

 Outside the cathouse, Cullen asks Elam to join the Indian pursuit.
 Cullen doesn't trust the Union soldiers to not take revenge on a Confederate.
 Joseph, Elam, and Cullen meet up with Griggs, who sneers that his eight-man contingent now includes the three men.
 In Cheyenne country, Joseph tells Griggs that Chief Many Horses will know where Pawnee Killer is.
 Alone with Joseph, Elam questions the Griggs's pledge not to harm the Indian women and children.
 Cullen notices the Confederate sabre on Griggs's belt.
 "Spoils of victory" from the Battle of Antietam, boasts Griggs.
 Around the campfire, Griggs jokingly describes the Confederate retreat at Antietam.
 It only happened, says Cullen, because his side ran out of ammunition after killing so many from the other side.
 "We won, and you lost," taunts Griggs, holding up the sword to prove it.
 Cullen moves to forcefully take the sword from Griggs, but Elam restrains him.
 The next morning, the men awake to a Union soldier's screams and discover him hanging, mutilated, from a nearby tree.
 Griggs blames the incident on Chief Many Horses, but Joseph says it's the work of Pawnee Killer.

 After witnessing the carnage from the train being attacked, Reverend Cole has a breakdown and knows now that peace between the Cheyenne and the Railroad cannot exist.
-After Joseph leaves, Ruth confronts Reverend Cole in his tent reminding him about his past alcoholism and how he used to brutally her mother in his drunken fits.
+After Joseph leaves, Ruth confronts Reverend Cole in his tent reminding him about his past alcoholism and how he used to brutally beat her mother in his drunken fits.
 When Reverend Cole gets up to hit her, he is able to stop himself.
 Ruth coldly tells him that she is not her mother and she is not afraid of him.